Rohit-110/Faq_Project/Readme.md

 Ensure you have the following installed:
 - Python (>=3.8)
 - Django (>=5.1)
-- PostgreSQL (or SQLite for local development)
 - Redis (for caching)
-- Docker (optional, for deployment)

 ### 2️⃣ Clone the Repository
 ```bash